 Have out-of-stock and low stock notifications sent to a specific email address

-WooCommerce vs BigCommerce — plugins, and addons for manufacturers
+WooCommerce vs BigCommerce — plugins and add-ons for manufacturers

 In this BigCommerce vs WooCommerce article, we’ve explored what each platform has to offer for manufacturing, looking to tap into the potential of reaching an online audience.

-Sales and manufacturing order management done right
+Order management done right

 Katana ERP is the missing puzzle for upgrading your WooCommerce or BigCommerce accounts.
 Katana ERP provides users with the tools to manage their raw material inventory, save their bill of materials, automatically schedule and allocate resources to production.
 It also comes equipped with a ton of other features essential for managing your production lines, including: